elewa-academy/code-specs/README.md

        * time: number
          * purpose: to know how long to exercise the cow
     * return: a cow object
        * purpose: so the healthier cow can go home
-  * behavior: subtacts 3 from the cow's weight for every unit of time
-  * purpose: to make healthier cows
+    * behavior: subtacts 3 from the cow's weight for every unit of time m  * purpose: to make healthier cows

 General spec for pure functions:
 * function_name:  type (function)